 To view more information about the SLA target

 Hover over the SLA badge in the top-right corner to see other active SLA targets for the ticket and the exact date and time when the target will be breached.
 The SLA badge will always show the hours till the targets are due in calendar hours and days, but the target due date will be based on the hours as defined in your SLA policies and business hours.
+Once the SLA policy is fulfilled, the badge disappears.

 Viewing which SLA policies have been applied to a ticket